Skip To Main Content

 Centralized Classes

-Students needing specialized programming from staff to have educational benefits may receive services in a centralized classroom.
+Students who need specialized programming to achieve educational benefits may receive services in a centralized special education classroom.
 An ARD/IEP committee recommends a centralized classroom only when a student cannot receive proper services at their zoned campus.

 Behavior Support Classroom (BSC)